Tom Morello’s 11 Greatest Riffs

 Rage Against The Machine – Killing In The Name

-If ‘fuck you I won’t do what you tell me!’ are the immortal words chiselled into the very cornerstone of RATM’s legacy, it’s because they belong to one of the greatest build-ups in music history.
+If ‘Fuck you I won’t do what you tell me!’ are the immortal words chiselled into the very cornerstone of Rage Against The Machine’s legacy, it’s because they belong to one of the greatest build-ups in music history.
 The riff that explodes towards the end of the song, despite its four chorded simplicity, funky shuffle and notable lack of distortion, is everything that censorship busybodies PMRC had been fearing – rap aggression taking up arms with metallic rebellion to pinpoint the failure of the American dream.
 The world was never quite the same after.

-Talking to this writer last month, Tom admitted if there was one song he wanted to be remembered for, it would be the lead single off their game-changing 1992 debut.
+Talking to this writer in 2018, Tom admitted if there was one song he wanted to be remembered for, it would be the lead single off their game-changing 1992 debut.
 “It’s the one that continues to have the visceral impact everywhere from South Korea to Johannesburg.
 I still hear it everywhere I go… and of course I’m very happy about that.”

 Rage Against The Machine – Bullet In The Head